mr-seifi/Tic-Tac-Toe/NeuralNetwork/README.md

                      second_hidden_layer_size, ...
                      num_labels, ...,
                      X, y, lambda)
-    % This function minimize your costFunction by gradient decsent algorithm
+    % This function minimizes your costFunction by gradient descent algorithm
     % or fmincg which work with more efficiency
     ```